 During peak whale season (Dec-April) whale activity is visible in the bay off and on, all day long.
 The beach in front of Ma'alaea Kai has the added attraction of being home to many honu (Hawaiian Sea Turtles); you will often see them bobbing in the surf.

-On the southern edge of the isthmus that forms Maui’s Central Valley, lies a thriving yet tranquil community: Ma’alaea, population 352, plus or minus.
-This intriguing corner of Maui includes a bustling boat harbor offering excursions that range from whale and dolphin watches to snorkel and snuba adventures to romantic dinner and sunset sails to chartered fishing expeditions.
-Adjacent to the Marina are the Ma’alaea Harbor Shops, including The Maui Ocean Center Aquarium (voted Maui’s nbr.1 attraction), The Maui Golf and Sport Park for mini golf, water bumper boats, extreme trampoline and rock climbing, and various shops, restaurants, and a gas station.
+On the southern edge of the isthmus that forms Maui’s Central Valley lies a thriving yet tranquil community: Ma’alaea, population 352, plus or minus.
+This intriguing corner of Maui includes a bustling boat harbor offering excursions that range from whale & dolphin watches to snorkel & snuba adventures, to romantic sunset sails to chartered fishing expeditions.
+Adjacent to the Marina are the Ma’alaea Harbor Shops, including The Maui Ocean Center Aquarium (voted Maui’s nbr.1 attraction), restaurants, and a gas station.

 And then, tucked away off the main roads on a secluded dead-end road named Hauoli Street (Hawaiian for Happy Street), you’ll find a small community of laid-back, direct oceanfront resorts.
 Ma’alaea Kai Resort is one of these, facing Ma’alaea Bay with sweeping, nothing peek-a-boo about them coastline and outer island views.